Find Affordable College Courses

 67 Yearly Graduations

 Kennesaw State University comes in at #16 on our list of the most popular colleges offering master's degrees in instructional media.
 Each year, around 41,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,238 per year.
-For the 2020-2021 academic year, 67 master's degrees were handed out to instructional media majors at KSU Georgia.
-About 75% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
+During the most recent year for which we have data, 67 people received their master's degree in instructional media from KSU Georgia.
+About 89% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Data shows that KSU Georgia graduates that hold this degree go on to make a median salary of $62,560.

 #17